Historical Association of Tobyhanna Township

 Collecting presidential memorabilia since childhood, Dr. Cook has amassed one of the largest and most comprehensive collections in the United States.
 His collection exceeds 8,000 pieces, and he is a respected expert in presidential artifacts.

 Dr. Cook has been a historical memorabilia consultant to President Jimmy Carter and Rosalynn Carter.
-Over the years he and his wife Diane have worked on many projects with the Carters and have had a close personal friendship with the former first couple.
+Over the years he and his wife Diane worked on many projects with the Carters.

 He conducts lectures, events and keynote speeches across the country and has done multiple programs for the National Park Service, Daughters of the American Revolution, historic sites, libraries, museums, historical societies, conventions and corporate organizations.